With a weak Real and economic crisis it is an amazing buyers market right now. Prices are down for first time in 15 years across the board.

-In 2016 one could say all economies of the world are facing challenges.
+In 2018 one could say all economies of the world are facing challenges.
 The points noted below are general that to many apply long term in the ability to withstand a downturn and bounce back.
 Self sufficient in oil, energy, massive natural resources, agricultural land, water are dreams that most first world countries can only dream of.

 Over the past decade Brazil’s stable and steadily growing economy has significantly raised the country’s clout in the international marketplace.
 Few people know that Brazil is among the world’s 10